swagger-api/apidom/packages/apidom-core/README.md

 #### customAttributesMerge

 Specifies a function which can be used to override the default attributes merge behavior.
-The `customAttributesMerge` function will be passed target and source metadata.
+The `customAttributesMerge` function will be passed target and source attributes.
 If not specified, the default behavior is to deep copy attributes from target to new merged element.

 ```js